AriRix1410/scissorhands-barbers/README.md

 - I encountered an issue where background images within the CSS were not appearing in the Heroku app, after changing the path for these to the Cloudinary URL for those images, they were dispayed.
 - Initially, when trying to display the bookings on the my bookings page, all bookings regardless of the user were being displayed.
 After more research, I was able to solve this by restricting it to if the request user is the booking customer.
-- After changing one of my models, I experienced a lot of issues where objects could not be found or where coming back null.
+- After changing one of my models, I experienced a lot of issues with programming errors, type errors and invalid cursor names.
 To rectify this I went in to Heroku and reset the database, after migrating again in Github, my page rendered correctly.
 - I had another issue where my Google Map was not being displayed within my Heroku app, I realised this was due to the restrictions I had placed on my API key.
 After adding my app to the allowed list, the map displayed correctly.

 ### Unfixed Bugs

 - No unfixed bugs

+### Other Issues

+- I have noticed an error within my commits.
+Whilst resetting the head back to a previous commit, I had an issue with being able to push my code without first pulling it.
+In the process, multiple commits of the same name have been created, these commits are namely "Comment out x frame options for mock up view" and "Update image paths".
+I have recognised this and believe it to have been caused by an error of my own making due to having debug set to False whilst still developing this project.
+Despite my frustrations around this mistake I have accepted this as being another learning oppurtunity for me.

 ## Deployment

-- This project has been deployed to Heroku.
+- This project has been deployed to Heroku using the [Django Blog Cheat Sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf) provided by [Code Institute](https://learn.codeinstitute.net/).
 The steps to deploy are as follows:
   - In Heroku
     - Create a new Heroku app
     - Add the database to app resources by going to the resources tab, and searching for Heroku Postgres in add ons